gbayer-1/AZMLND_Optimizing_a_Pipeline_in_Azure/README.md

 ## Scikit-learn Pipeline

-The training data is read in, preprocessed and split into training and test data in the train.py script.
+The training data is read, preprocessed and split into training and test data in the train.py script.
 The preprocessing step includes:
  - dropping NaN values,
  - using binary encoding on the columns "marital" (distinction between "married" =1 and combining "divorced", "single" and "unknown" = 0); "default", "housing", "loan" ("yes"=1 and "no"/"unknown"= 0) and "poutcome" ("succes"=1, "failure"/"nonexistent" = 0)